satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Through this peer review and the scientific community's history of policing itself, scientists hope to achieve a self-correcting process.
-However, this self-correction is currently impeded by a slow and incremental reviews that lack openness and objective standards.
+However, this self-correction is currently impeded by slow and incremental reviews that lack openness and objective standards with limited post-publication.
 This results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors